virtualyou/vymain/docs/development.md

 source ~/.bashrc
 ```

-NOTE: I created this script in `~/development/sandbox` so that I could tweak the script and test
-things prior to destroying my Windows System Linux (WSL Ubuntu 22.04).
+## ENV and Runtime Success
+All the API and Application UI repositories contain everything you need to run and exercise
+the VirtualYou application however, each component package requires either ENV exports or
+a resident `.env` file.
+We have created a `_env` file that is not part of `.gitignore`.
+It
+contains the needed ENV exports but without values.
+We'll leave that part for you.

+Hints:
+1. The database info for local is in this repo's `docker-compose.yaml`.
+2. The userauth API local is `http:localhost:3001`

+Things will change for production but we'll discuss that later.

 ## Docker Compose Use and Instructions
 Before docker compose is used, `docker` the executable must be installed on your machine.
-Once available, create a folder outside of the cloned repos for use with Docker.
-The
+Once available, create a folder under the `virtualyou` parent folder for use with Docker.
-database service uses a volume mount and you'll want to keep (persist) your data as you
+The database service uses a volume mount and you'll want to keep (persist) your data as you
 work.
+This folder is never to be part of any VirtualYou repository.

 ```bash
 cd ~/